London: Religion

-According to the 2011 Census, the largest religious groupings were Christians (48.4%), followed by those of no religion (20.7%), Muslims (12.4%), no response (8.5%), Hindus (5.0%), Jews (1.8%), Sikhs (1.5%), Buddhists (1.0%) and other (0.6%).
+According to the 2021 Census, the largest religious groupings were Christians (40.66%), followed by those of no religion (20.7%), Muslims (15%), no response (8.5%), Hindus (5.15%), Jews (1.65%), Sikhs (1.64%), Buddhists (1.0%) and other (0.8%).

 London has traditionally been Christian, and has a large number of churches, particularly in the City of London.
-The well-known St Paul's Cathedral in the City and Southwark Cathedral south of the river are Anglican administrative centres, while the Archbishop of Canterbury, principal bishop of the Church of England and worldwide Anglican Communion, has his main residence at Lambeth Palace in the London Borough of Lambeth.
+The well-known St Paul's Cathedral in the City and Southwark Cathedral south of the river are Anglican administrative centres, while the Archbishop of Canterbury, principal bishop of the Church of England and worldwide Anglican Communion, has their main residence at Lambeth Palace in the London Borough of Lambeth.

 Important national and royal ceremonies are shared between St Paul's and Westminster Abbey.
 The Abbey is not to be confused with nearby Westminster Cathedral, the largest Roman Catholic cathedral in England and Wales.
 Despite the prevalence of Anglican churches, observance is low within the denomination.
 Anglican Church attendance continues a long, steady decline, according to Church of England statistics.

 Notable mosques include the East London Mosque in Tower Hamlets, which is allowed to give the Islamic call to prayer through loudspeakers, the London Central Mosque on the edge of Regent's Park and the Baitul Futuh of the Ahmadiyya Muslim Community.
 After the oil boom, increasing numbers of wealthy Middle-Eastern Arab Muslims based themselves around Mayfair, Kensington and Knightsbridge in West London.
 There are large Bengali Muslim communities in the eastern boroughs of Tower Hamlets and Newham.

 Large Hindu communities are found in the north-western boroughs of Harrow and Brent, the latter hosting what was until 2006 Europe's largest Hindu temple, Neasden Temple.
-London is also home to 44 Hindu temples, including the BAPS Shri Swaminarayan Mandir London.
+London is home to 44 Hindu temples, including the BAPS Shri Swaminarayan Mandir London.
 There are Sikh communities in East and West London, particularly in Southall, home to one of the largest Sikh populations and the largest Sikh temple outside India.

 The majority of British Jews live in London, with notable Jewish communities in Stamford Hill, Stanmore, Golders Green, Finchley, Hampstead, Hendon and Edgware, all in North London.
-Bevis Marks Synagogue in the City of London is affiliated to London's historic Sephardic Jewish community.
-It is the only synagogue in Europe to have held regular services continually for over 300 years.
-Stanmore and Canons Park Synagogue has the largest membership of any Orthodox synagogue in Europe, overtaking Ilford synagogue (also in London) in 1998.
+Opened in 1701, Bevis Marks Synagogue in the City of London is affiliated to London's historic Sephardic Jewish community.
+It is the oldest continually active synagogue in Europe having held regular services for over 300 years.
+Stanmore and Canons Park Synagogue has the largest membership of any Orthodox synagogue in Europe.
 The London Jewish Forum was set up in 2006 in response to the growing significance of devolved London Government.